 Our Unique Methodology

-The National Children's Chorus offers world-class music education to America's youth with a variety of programs for students as young as five through the college level through the NCC Online Conservatory in addition to local chapters in Los Angeles, New York, Washington, D.C. and San Francisco.
+The National Children's Chorus offers world-class music education to America's youth with a variety of programs for students as young as five through the college level through the NCC Online Conservatory in addition to local chapters in Los Angeles, New York, Washington, D.C., San Francisco and Austin.

 The Kodály Method

 Unlike playing a piano, where one may read notes on the page and play the corresponding keys, sight-singing demands that a person find the pitches as a result of knowing where they are in the mind, and then replicating them in the voice.
 Being able to perform this skill with ease and confidence is a sign of musical excellence that is a prerequisite for the highest levels of achievement.

 The Kodály Method, invented and developed by Hungarian composer Zoltán Kodály, is highly structured and sequenced, with well-defined skill and concept hierarchies in every element of music.
 These sequences are closely related to child development and the way in which young children progress naturally in music.
 As a child grows physically, socially, emotionally, aesthetically and intellectually, he or she is also led to develop musically in the acquisition of increasingly complex skills and more involved concepts.